pstrinkle/drf-coupons/README.md

    $ python manage.py migrate
    ```

+## Usage

-4. Specify permissions for interacting with coupon endpoints.
+1. Specify permissions for interacting with coupon endpoints.

    You can specify a list of groups that can perform specific actions against the coupons, such as restricting who can
    create or list coupons.